What are Advanced Dependent Prepositions?

 | Intent | on | She is intent on finishing her degree this year. |

-Abstract nouns in academic or professional English frequently require specific prepositions.
+Abstract nouns in academic or professional English frequently require specific prepositions to link them to an object.

 |---|---|---|